TimothyYW/Rainbow-six-siege-lore/README.md

 ## Games

-The games section shows the starting of from the reactivation of rainbow to the current seasons.
-With the Youtube link will be showing the highlight of the seasons and what is the current stand within the lore.
-Users are able to click the video to play the video and it will not play automaticly when opening the page.
+The games section shows everything starting from the reactivation of rainbow through to the current seasons.
+The embedded YouTube videos highlight each season and the current state of the lore.
+Users are able to click the video to play it and it will not play automatically when opening the page.

 ![Games page](assets/screenshots/screenshot-games-feature.jpg)

 ## Newsletter

-The newsletter allows the user to sign-up to get an update of the games lore and the feature, with an ecouranging message to keep-up with the games development.
-The user is required to provide their first and last name with an Email, afterwards there will be message confirmation that their information has been recorded.
+The newsletter allows the user to sign up to receive updates on the game's lore and features, with an encouraging message to keep up with the game's development.
+The user is required to provide their first and last name along with an email address, after which a confirmation message will appear to confirm their subscription.

 ![Newletter page](assets/screenshots/screenshot-newsletter-feature.jpg)

 ## 404

-The 404 error page is to direct the user to the page that is not available, with some added joke for rainbow six siege player.
-Styling of the page is simplfied to ensure no confusion and for a shortcut to return to the homepage.
+The 404 error page is shown when the user navigates to a page that is not available, with an added joke for Rainbow Six Siege players.
+The styling of the page is simplified to avoid confusion and includes a shortcut to return to the homepage.

 ![404 error page](assets/screenshots/screenshot-404-result.jpg)

 # UX

-The purpose of this site is to entertain and to educate the user with Rainbow six siege development and lore, this includes trailers from the previous update and the comics from the game developer Ubisoft.
-By utilizing Youtube videos embedded on each years and seasons, it will provide the user with entertainment and help the user to understand the lore and the developement.
+The purpose of this site is to entertain and educate the user about Rainbow Six Siege's development and lore, including trailers from previous updates and comics from the game developer Ubisoft.
+By utilizing YouTube videos embedded for each year and season, it provides the user with entertainment and helps them understand the lore and the development.

-The font I used is Bebas neue for the logo and heading, since I found it closely resembled the original logo of rainbow six siege.
+The font used is Bebas Neue for the logo and headings, since it closely resembles the original logo of Rainbow Six Siege.
 As can be seen below:

 ![Rainbow Six Siege logo](assets/images/Tom_Clancy's_Rainbow_Six_Siege_Logo.jpg)

-For the paragraph font style Exo 2 is used, but it is similarly to the theme of rainbow six siege and easy to read, combining with white color, allowing words to appear simple and keep-up with the theme.
+For paragraph text, Exo 2 is used, as it is similar to the theme of Rainbow Six Siege and easy to read.
+Combined with white text on dark backgrounds, it keeps the words legible while staying true to the theme.

-The color scheme will be using black and white to simplfy and stick with old classic Rainbow six siege color.
-The header will be using the color black and white to make it easier to navigate, while the main section will be using both background pictures and the grey color to keep up with theme.
-The use of background images as for decoration and to give the looks of the member of rainbow six siege.
+The color scheme uses black and white to keep things simple and in line with the classic Rainbow Six Siege aesthetic.
+The header uses black and white to make navigation easier, while the main section uses both background images and grey tones to stay on theme.
+The background images serve as decoration and evoke the look and feel of Rainbow Six Siege.

-The wireframes for the home, games, and newletter can be viewed below:
+The wireframes for the home, games, and newsletter can be viewed below:

 ![Home page](assets/screenshots/wireframe-one.jpg)